pboivin/filament-peek/docs/page-previews.md

 }
 ```

-This would make a `$message` variable available to the view when rendered in the preview modal.
+This would make a `$message` variable available to the Blade view when rendered in the iframe.

 Inside of `mutatePreviewModalData()` you can access:
 - the modified record with unsaved changes: `$data['record']`